HMS Albion (1802): Napoleonic Wars

 On 21 December 1803, Albion and Sceptre captured the French privateer Clarisse at in the eastern Indian Ocean.
 Clarisse was armed with 12 guns and had a crew of 157 men.
 She had sailed from Isle de France (Mauritius) on 24 November with provisions for a six-month cruise to the Bay of Bengal.
 At the time of her capture she had not captured anything.
 Albion, Sceptre, and Clarisse arrived at Madras on 8 January 1804.

 On 28 February 1804, Albion and Sceptre met up in the straits of Malacca with the fleet of Indiamen that had just emerged from the Battle of Pulo Aura and conducted them safely to Saint Helena.
 From there escorted the convoy to England.

 On 28 August 1808, Albion recaptured Swallow, which was carrying among other things, a quantity of gold dust.

 Next, Albion escorted a fleet of nine East Indiamen returning to Britain.
 They left Madras on 25 October, but a gale that commenced around 20 November at by 22 November had dispersed the fleet.
 By 21 February three of the Indiamen —Lord Nelson, Glory, and Experiment— had not arrived at Cape Town.
 Apparently all three had foundered without a trace.

 Caroline, of Riga, arrived at Yarmouth on 17 August 1810 having been detained by Albion.

 War of 1812

 In 1814, the year that Napoleon was finally toppled, and after a long period under extensive repair, she became flagship of Rear Admiral George Cockburn, taking part in a war (War of 1812) against the United States — a duty that the first Albion had once undertaken.
 In the summer of 1814, she was involved in the force that harried the coastline of Chesapeake Bay, where she operated all the way up to the Potomac and Patuxent Rivers, destroying large amounts of American shipping, as well as US government property.
 The operations ended once peace was declared in 1815.

+Albion returned, arriving at Portsmouth on 5 May 1815.
+After disembarking a battalion of Royal Marines on 11 May, she came into the harbour on 13 May, to be docked.